mmmarvin/compactjs/README.md

 # CompactJS
-Simple script to pack javascript source codes to be more compact
+Simple script to pack javascript source codes to a single line of code